-Let us discuss about diseases and their symptoms along with control measures in the next section.
+Let us discuss diseases and their symptoms along with control measures in the next section.

 Goat Diseases – Bacterial:

-Pneumonia in Goats: This disease has lots of impact on goat health.
+Pneumonia in Goats: This disease has a lot of impact on goat health.
 The following are the symptoms and control measures of Pneumonia disease in goats.

 - Mucous discharge from nostril.